 Studying off-campus for a semester or year can be an enriching and vital part of college.
-Programs enhance learning in many ways – strengthening specific skills and knowledge, broadening outlook and thinking, enlarging intercultural abilities and relationships, preparing for life in the global community, and deepening Christian commitment and service.
-Students choose off-campus programs as part of their major/minor program (e.g., Spanish, or International Studies) or to enrich their general education.
+Off-Campus Study Opportunities enhance learning in many ways – strengthening specific skills and knowledge, broadening outlook and thinking, enlarging intercultural abilities and relationships, preparing for life in the global community, and deepening Christian commitment and service.
+Students choose off-campus studies as part of their major/minor program (e.g., Spanish, or International Studies) or to enrich their general education.
 Houghton College encourages off-campus study and provides many opportunities.

 Who may participate in off-campus studies?

 Every student (whether a Houghton student or not) should consider these opportunities.
-Some majors require sequenced programs, so summers or special planning might be necessary.
+Some majors require sequenced courses, so summers or special planning might be necessary.
 Students should establish good study habits and master a good portion of integrative studies before going off-campus.
 Second-semester sophomore, junior, and first-semester senior years are the best times.
 (Final semester should be on campus.)
-A 2.5 GPA or higher is required by most programs.
-Many programs often require higher GPAs.
-Prerequisites are sometimes required, e.g., INCL 211, "Cross-Cultural Transition and Adjustment," for Foreign Language and INCL 310 Intercultural Competencies for INCL and International Relations Majors.
+A 2.5 GPA or higher is required for most options.
+Prerequisites are sometimes required, e.g., INCL 211, “Cross-Cultural Transition and Adjustment,” for Foreign Language and INCL 310 Intercultural Competencies for INCL and International Relations Majors.

 Off-campus opportunities must be carefully selected, similar to choosing which college to attend.
 Academic strengths, experiential quality, cost, and other issues arise.
 Houghton students have five options:

-- Houghton College Opportunities: East Meets West (by invitation after initial application), Houghton in Tanzania, Houghton Down Under, City Semester, Go-Ed Africa and Go-Ed Mekong.
+- Houghton College Opportunities: Houghton in London Honors (by invitation after initial application), Houghton in East Africa, and May travel courses.
 (Houghton credits and grades; also complete financial aid package.)